Critical analysis on the reproducibility of visual quality assessment using deep features: Visual quality assessment based on deep features

 Finally, the extracted feature vectors serve as inputs to a regressor.
-The aggregated video-level features in \svr{} and the individual image features in \multi{} are used to train a support vector regressor (SVR).
-In contrast, \lstm{} leverages the power of long-short term memory (LSTM) networks, which process sequences of data points.
+The aggregated video-level features in \svrt{}, the aggregated image-level features in \deepbiqt{}, or the individual image features in \multit{} are used to train a support vector regressor (SVR).
+In contrast, \lstmt{} leverages the power of long-short term memory (LSTM) networks, which process sequences of data points.
 Therefore, all the frame-level features of an individual video are used as an input.
-This approach can potentially retain temporal cohesion of the changes of features during the playback of a video, improving the prediction performance over an aggregated approach, such as \svr{}.
+This approach can potentially retain temporal cohesion of the changes of features during the playback of a video, improving the prediction performance over an aggregated approach, such as \svrt{}.

+In contrast, \deeprnt{} has a slightly different albeit related approach to IQA.
+Similar to the previous methods the first step is comprised of fine-tuning a pre-trained DCNN network with a classification head.
+However, once the network is fine-tuned, the classification head is again replaced with a spatial pyramid pooling layer followed by a small fully connected network.
+Spatial pyramid pooling maps an input of arbitrary size to a fixed size, allowing the use of fully connected layers, on the one hand, and the evaluation of images of arbitrary resolution on the other.
+The output of the model used in \deeprnt{}, finally, is a distribution of ratings, rather than absolute MOS scores, as in the previous approaches.
+In theory this could leverage additional information about the input.